GluuFederation/docs-oxd-prod/docs/sources/configuration/h2/index.md

 By default, the oxd-server persists data inside H2 embedded database.
 On your disk, it should look like an `oxd_db.mv.db` file.
 In `dbFileLocation` parameter of `oxd-server.yml` the path is set where `oxd_db.mv.db` is generated.

-## H2 username/password configuration

-The username/password of H2 database can be configured in oxd by setting `username` and `password` parameters under `storage_configuration` in `/opt/oxd-server/conf/oxd-server.yml` file as shown below.

-    ```
-    storage: h2
-    storage_configuration
-      dbFileLocation: /opt/oxd-server/data/oxd_db
-      username: oxd_user
-      password: secret
-    ```

-On starting oxd-server it creates H2 embedded database file if it already does not exist.
-When H2 username/password is already set in `oxd-server.yml` file, oxd sets the configured login details to H2 database (only during creation of embedded database file).
-In case, it is not set then oxd sets default login details to H2 database.
-The default login details are provided below:

-    ```
-    username: oxd
-    password: oxd
-    ```

 ## H2 tools to view/edit data in H2 DB

 The oxd-server persists data inside H2 embedded database, it should look like an `oxd_db.mv.db` file on disk.
 You can use any convenient database viewer to view/edit data inside the database.
 We recommend to use the browser-based viewer H2: